 I don’t recommend handling this species beyond what is necessary as, being so tiny, they are vulnerable to serious injury if dropped or mishandled.
 Unlike many other chameleon species, they are not usually frightened by the presence of people watching, making them easy and fun to observe.
 Unfortunately, unless they are being fed, they are one of the more sedentary chameleons.
 Especially when kept alone and well-fed, an individual may not move 6 inches in the entire day.
 The males typically stay higher on the cage furniture to observe what is happening, whereas the females may spend more time near the floor of the terrarium.
 Males will also flaunt brighter colors and stripes much more of the time.
 The females will tend to stay darker and less obvious.

 This species, like some other species of chameleons, is known to ‘buzz’ when handled, although the purpose of the buzzing is unknown.
 Personally, I believe it may be to keep possible predators, including what would normally be prey items, off of them at night.
 Definitely, a half-grown to large cricket with no access to food might attack a resting brev, although I have never known pinhead and the smaller instars to harm them in any way.
-One alternative to stave off potential attacks is to provide some type of cricket food in the enclosure.
+One alternative to stave off potential attacks is to provide some type of cricket food (Like the Rep-Cal Cricket Food) in the enclosure.
 Alternatively one can only offer feeder items when they are completely depleted in the enclosure, as it only takes a week for one brev to finish off a dozen or so pinhead crickets.
 Or the prey items can be offered in a small, low-rimmed bowl, although crickets will usually jump out at the first opportunity.

 Bearded Chameleon Breeding